philiplinden/symbaroum-vault/_Bricks of Symbaroum/Campaign Notes/Chapter 4 - The Witch Hammer, Act 1/Back to Business.md

 [[Smellia]] is looking to "get out of the game" with Cutco.

-There is time in the season for one more "good run" to [[Karvosti]] before winter sets in.
-Merchants are trying their best to get the last shipments to [[Karvosti]]. [[Smellia]] heard of a large shipment of iron from [[Karvosti]] a little while ago, and the caravan is preparing to bring back manufactured goods to [[Karvosti]].
+There is time in the season for one more "good run" to [[Places/Davokar/Karvosti]] before winter sets in.
+Merchants are trying their best to get the last shipments to [[Places/Davokar/Karvosti]]. [[Smellia]] heard of a large shipment of iron from [[Places/Davokar/Karvosti]] a little while ago, and the caravan is preparing to bring back manufactured goods to [[Places/Davokar/Karvosti]].
 Cutco associates are also running a caravan, not looking forward having to pay off the bandits.

 [[The party]] is interested in the bulletin [[📜 Wanted - Ebel Blackhand]]
 - [[Andor Dawnsinger|Andor]] wants to get back to adventuring.
 Whack some baddies.
 Get stabbed.
 Either/or.